Industruino/libraries/README.md

 ### INTERRUPTS

+For using interrupts on the digital channels, the method depends on whether you're using topboard 32u4 or 1286.

+#### INTERRUPTS for the 32u4 topboard

-For using interrupts on the digital channels, please note the following.
-The interrupt pin of the expander on the 12/24V digital side is connected to pin D8 (PCINT 4) of the 32u4 topboard.
-This pin will trigger when a change on any of the 8 input or outputs occurs.
+The interrupt pin of the expander on the 12/24V digital side is connected to pin D8 (PCINT4) of the 32u4 topboard.
+This pin will trigger when a change on any of the 8 input or output channels occurs.
 If more than 1 channel needs to be detected by the interrupt, a small comparison routine can be run inside the interrupt service routine, which compares the status of the channels pre-inerrupt to the current status.

 This code example (for 32u4 topboard) shows a counter on the LCD for each rising edge on CH1 (without debounce).
 ```